What Is a Breast Lift?

 Anchor Breast Lift

-An anchor breast lift is carried out for women who have significant sagging and involves a dramatic reshaping of the breast.
+An anchor lift is carried out for women who have significant sagging and involves a dramatic reshaping of the breast.
 Known as the ‘inverted T lift,’ this procedure requires three incisions:

 - One circling the outer edge of the areola